zwettemaan/UXPScriptSparker/README.md

 # UXPScriptSparker

 *** Note: this is work-in-progress.
-Documentation is quite incomplete.
+Documentation is quite incomplete. ***

-NOTE: at the moment, things don't work on Mac due to security issues.
-I'm working on that - stay tuned!
+On Mac, don't forget to run the `initialSetupConfigApp.command` after pulling this repository, or downloading the .zip file.

+Also, on more recent versions of Mac OS you must allow the Terminal program the needed privileges, otherwise nothing will seem to work!

 --